Adityanath hails Modi govt on 8 years in office, slams previous govts | Politics

 Adityanath hails Modi govt on 8 years in office, slams previous govts

-Uttar Pradesh Chief Minister Yogi Adityanath Wednesday alleged there was distrust among people against the government before 2014, and separatism, extremism and terrorism were on the rise.
-He said the Modi governments efforts towards development, poverty elimination, making farmers self-reliant by doubling their income, moving women towards self-reliance have changed the face of the country.
+Uttar Pradesh Chief Minister Yogi Adityanath Wednesday alleged there was distrust among people against the government before 2014 and separatism, extremism and terrorism were on the rise.
+He said in May 2014 when Prime Minister Narendra Modi came to power, welfare schemes were launched for villagers, poor, women and all sections of society without any discrimination, changing the lives of people of the country.

 - Country: